-- Apply to be part of our Local Reporting Network.
+Apply to be part of our Local Reporting Network.
 Our network pays the salary and benefits of reporters across the country to work on a yearlong investigative project.
 We help edit the projects and co-publish the work.
 We have staff to help with certain data, research, engagement, design, and audience development needs.
-Applications are open this fall.
+Applications open multiple times per year.

 Report local stories that build on our national investigations.
 We provide data, reporting recipes and other resources to help newsrooms localize our reporting on a wide array of issues, from health care and schools to public housing and environmental issues.
 Check out our data store and news applications for ideas.

 Pitch us a story to co-report.
 Pitches are evaluated on a case-by-case basis; you can email pitches to [email protected].